-Plagued with an outdated alumni database and no defined strategy put in place to track attendees post events, Upper St. Clair School District was obviously bleeding budget and time.
+Since there was no defined strategy to track attendees post events, Upper St. Clair School District was obviously bleeding budget and time.
 Since the reunions often were organized independently by class representatives, Upper St. Clair School District had little to no means to get in touch with or engage their alumni.

 All aspects of an event can now be easily managed by the school itself.
-The Alumni Relations Coordinator, Gordon B. Mathews was able to single-handedly foresee everything from communications, reporting, and follow-up with ease, owing to the centralized platform.
+The Alumni Relations Coordinator, Gordon B. Mathews can now single-handedly foresee everything from communications, reporting, and follow-up with ease.
 All this event data is captured and detailed reports can be exported within three clicks anytime.
-So, Gordon can now easily track and analyze their alumni participation via events and various other channels.
+So, Gordon can now easily track and analyze alumni participation via events and various other channels.
 This information is especially useful in planning future events.

 With the school being actively involved in the event organization and overall management process, class representatives who were previously almost solely responsible for conducting reunions and other events, are now relieved of the burden.
 With a convenient process in place, the representatives now recommend others to reach out to the school for help.
 For instance, when Class of ‘89 reached out to the Class of ‘88 organizers, the latter recommended reaching out to the school.

-Upper St. Clair School District continues to grow their alumni participation consistently with Almabase.
+Upper St. Clair School District continues to grow its alumni participation consistently with Almabase.
 You can see more of their pages here.